#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: CSS (css)

-Relative positioning so we can use absolute position on the children elements.
+Relative positioning is used on the parent element so we can use absolute positioning on the children elements.

 #progress-bar {